-The School has a well-deserved reputation for the high levels of pastoral care that we provide for our pupils.
+The School has a well-deserved reputation for the high levels of pastoral care we provide for our pupils.

 Good behaviour, good attendance and punctuality are rewarded in a wide variety of ways, ‘Tag Days’, Certificates, Visits and Trips as well as commendation letters and ‘Donut Days’.

-Incidents of bullying are rare because of the caring nature of the school, when they do occur we adopt a zero tolerance approach and will if necessary, exclude bullies from school, permanently if need be.
+Incidents of bullying are rare because of the caring nature of the school, when they do occur, we adopt a zero-tolerance approach and will if necessary, exclude bullies from school, permanently if need be.

 Pupils remain in the same form group, with the same form tutor throughout Key Stages 3&4 and this allows good working relationships to be established between pupil and teacher and parent and teacher.

-We employ four full time Pastoral Managers who look after the pastoral needs of our pupils from Year 7 through to Year 13 and provide a point of contact and support for pupils and their families throughout their time with us.
+Our Student Services Department look after the pastoral needs of our pupils from Year 7 through to Year 13 and provide a point of contact and support for pupils and their families throughout their time with us.